 In Figure 2 a schematic of the behavioral trail is presented starting from routine social interactions to the knowledge that is accumulated by participating in such interaction.
 Social interactions form the basis of very seminal knowledge that breeds further knowledge catalyzed further by more focused social interactions that yield more specialized knowledge.
 A process of directed search starts to emerge and the knowledge acquired and gained gets nourished further.
 Knowledge banks are growing at an alarming rate.
-If money was power, knowledge has become the mastermind behind both power and money.
-Two basic types of knowledge start to surface as personal, private and protected knowledge (as in "know thyself") and as public, shared, and scientific knowledge (as in "know the world" via the WWW sites)
+If money was power, knowledge start to surface as personal, private and protected knowledge (as in "know thyself") and as public, shared, and scientific knowledge (as in "know the world" via the WWW sites)